OWASP/www-chapter-aarhus/index.md

 ## Supporters

-A special thank you for all of our supporters\!
+A special thank you for all of our supporters!

 ### Academic